This is a list of all German courses. For more information, see German.

 GRMN:2660 Magic Mirrors, Self-Discovery, and Murder: Gender Trouble in German Literature3-4 s.h.

 German literature since Romantic era as an intensifying battle of wits over language in which gender has played a central role; a stark rift open where literary space offers much less hospitable conditions to women writers than to men; exploration of gendered fault line that runs through literary space; how women writers respond to and rewrite language that confronts them; readings from German literary texts (in English translation) from 1800 to present; emphasis on writings of women supplemented with key texts by major authors to which they respond and reread; knowledge of German not required.
 Same as CL:2660.

 GRMN:2666 Pact with the Devil3-4 s.h.

-Pact with the devil--a metaphor for humankind's desire to surpass the limits of knowledge and power--in German literature and culture from early modern time to early 20th century; Goethe's Faust, Klaus Mann's Mephisto, Thomas Mann's Doctor Faustus, Weber opera; fascination with the forbidden in regard to women, such as in Meinhold's Amber Witch; the pact in other cultures and in contemporary American literature and culture.
+Since early modern times, the pact with the devil has served as a metaphor for humankind's desire to surpass the limits of knowledge and power; students explore a variety of works from German, British, and Russian literature and culture from early modern time to the present, and critique different twists that fascination with the forbidden takes in regard to women.
 Taught in English.
 Requirements: RHET:1030 or completion of General Education rhetoric requirement.
 GE: Literary, Visual, and Performing Arts.
+Same as CL:2666.